anupkumarmaharjan/git-advanced/timeline.md

 Application to the Entscheidungsproblem"
 - 1939, December 31 - Hewlett-Packard Company founded by William Hewlett
 and David Packard although they didn't make any computers until 1966.

+## The 40's
+- 1941 - German engineer Konrad Zuse invents and builds the first electronic programmable computer.
+It was called the Z3 and gave rise to the Z4 in 1950.